luoshao23/CFA/level_1/Economics.md

 ### the demand of money
 there are three reason for holding money:
-1. transaction demand
+1. transaction demand: held to finance transaction
-2. precautionary demand
+2. precautionary demand: held to provide a buffer against unforeseen events that might require money
-3. speculative demand
+3. speculative demand: held in anticipation that other assets will decline in value

 ### the supply of money
 the supply of money is determined by the central bank and is independent of the interest rate.
 This accounts for vertical (perfectly inelastic) supply curve.
 A central bank can affect short-term interest rates by increasing or decreasing the money supply.